-Selection Meaning REFPNT TIP-TIP The tool location point and the tool rotation point are at the tool tip.
-You can use REFPNT TIP-TIP with end mills, for example, for peripheral milling.
+Meaning REFPNT TIP-TIP The tool location point and the tool rotation point are at the tool tip. $\sim \sim$ You can use REFPNT TIP-TIP with end mills, for example, for peripheral milling.
 REFPNT TIP-TIP is the default setting.
 REFPNT TIP-CENTER The tool location point is located at the tool tip.
 The tool rotation point is located at the tool center point.
-REFPNT TIP-CENTER has been optimized for turning tools (#50 / #4-03-1).
-When the control positions the rotary axes, the tool rotation point remains at the same position.
-This allows you to machine, for example, complex contours by simultaneous turning.
-Further information: "Theoretical tool tip TIP for tool radius compensation", Page 416 REFPNT CENTER-CENTER The tool location point and the tool rotation point are located at the too center point.
+REFPNT TIP-CENTER is not suitable for milling tools.
+REFPNT CENTER-CENTER The tool location point and the tool rotation point are located at the too center point.
 REFPNT CENTER-CENTER can be used for face milling with spherical cutters.
-Selecting REFPNT CENTER-CENTER allows executing CAM-generated NC programs which are referenced to the tool center point and still calibrate the tool relative to its tip.
-Further information: "Presets on the tool", Page 199 entire tool length f FPNT CENTER-CENTER, the control can monitor the or collisions during machining.
-M128 in the same way as REFPNT CENTER-CENTER, you need to progra am the tool with DL in order to shorten tool radius 2 e control will not monitor the remaining tool length for
+Selecting REFPNT CENTER-CENTER allows executing CAM-generat- ed NC programs which are referenced to the tool center point and still calibrate the tool relative to its tip.

+If you want to use M128 in the same way as REFPNT CENTER-CENTER, you need to program the tool with DL in order to shorten tool radius 2 R2.
+In this case, the control will not monitor the remaining tool length for collisions.
 If you use REFPNT CENTER-CENTER to program pocket milling cycles, the control generates an error message.